- Daniel Kenealy

 - Research Interests

-- British government and politics, British political history, European integration, Devolution and constitutional change in the UK, International Relations theory, Archival research, Document analysis, Elite interviewing, Historiography
+- British government and politics, British political history, British foreign policy, Diplomacy and para-diplomacy, European integration, Classical realism (International Relations), English School (International Relations), Archival research, Document analysis, Elite interviews, Historiography

 How to get in touch